 Variable remuneration is not vested during the deferral period or retention period because there is merely an entitlement during these periods to the accurate calculation of each bonus installment.
 The change in the value of DZ HYP's shares between April 15 and the applicable valuation date (April 14) is used to measure the bank's long-term performance.
-If the share price drops by more than 25 percent, the deferred portion of the bonus is 50 percent.
-If the share price drops by less than 15 percent, the deferred portion of the bonus is 50 percent.
+If the share price drops by more than 25 percent, the deferred portion of the bonus amounts to zero; if it drops by between 15 percent and 25 percent, the deferred portion of the bonus is 50 percent.
 If the share price drops by less than 15 percent, the deferred portion of the bonus is 100 percent.